Apple is rebuilding Maps from the ground up

 “When we take you to a business and that business exists, we think the precision of where we’re taking you to, from being in the right building,” says Cue.
 “When you look at places like San Francisco or big cities from that standpoint, you have addresses where the address name is a certain street, but really, the entrance in the building is on another street.
 They’ve done that because they want the better street name.
 Those are the kinds of things that our new Maps really is going to shine on.
 We’re going to make sure that we’re taking you to exactly the right place, not a place that might be really close by.”

-Water, swimming pools (new to Maps entirely), sporting areas and vegetation are now more prominent and fleshed out thanks to new computer vision and satellite imagery applications.
+Water, public swimming pools (new to Maps entirely), sporting areas and vegetation are now more prominent and fleshed out thanks to new computer vision and satellite imagery applications.
 So Apple had to build editing tools for those as well.

 Many hundreds of editors will be using these tools, in addition to the thousands of employees Apple already has working on maps, but the tools had to be built first, now that Apple is no longer relying on third parties to vet and correct issues.